 Latham & Watkins is the business name of Latham & Watkins (London) LLP, a registered limited liability partnership organised under the laws of New York and authorised and regulated by the Solicitors Regulation Authority (SRA No. 203820).
-Latham & Watkins (London) LLP, a registered limited liability partnership organised under the laws of New York and authorised and regulated by the Solicitors Regulation of Delaware. © Copyright 2021 Latham & Watkins, and Watkins and Watkins and Watkins and Consultant Office.
-We are affiliated with the firm Latham & Watkins and confidential liability partnership organised under the laws of Delaware. © Copyright 2021 Latham & Watkins, and Rights Reserved.
+Latham & Watkins Sultigentiation as Foreign Legal Consultant Office.
+We are affiliated with the firm Latham & Watkins LLP, a limited liability partnership organised under the laws of Delaware. © Copyright 2017 Latham & Watkins.
+All Rights Reserved.
 In connection with this document, you agree not to share with Latham & Watkins any confidential information regarding this potential engagement unless and until an attorney/client relationship is established and agreed-upon in writing.